Funding for postgraduate research

 Research Council Awards are funded by the government Research Councils including: the Science and Technology Facilities Council (STFC), and the Engineering and Physical Sciences Research Council (EPSRC).
 Typically the awards cover the university fees for a 42-month PhD and maintenance costs and are applied for directly through the councils themselves.
 They are open for applications by British and European nationals resident in the UK, where British nationals qualify for funding to cover university fees and maintenance and European nationals for university fees only.

-The School offers four bursaries that cover fees and up to £7,500 per annum for maintenance costs.
+The Department offers four bursaries that cover fees and up to £7,500 per annum for maintenance costs.